camunda-community-hub/camunda-8-init-and-backup/README.md

 ## Obtain latest version

 As of early February 2025, there's a new Schema Generator class.
 This will be part of the 8.6.10 release.
-For now, you can find zip files in the releases page for this repo.
+For now, you can find zip files in the [releases page of this repo here](https://github.com/camunda-community-hub/camunda-8-init-and-backup/releases).

+Download and extract a copy of the latest zip file.

-As a convenience, the latest zip file has been extracted into the [camunda/8.6.8-update-3](camunda/8.6.8-update-3) directory of this project.
+Or, as a convenience, the latest zip file has been extracted into the [camunda/8.6.8-update-3](camunda/8.6.8-update-3) directory of this project.

 ## Update application.properties file

-Edit the [camunda/8.6.8-update-3/config/application.properties](camunda/8.6.8-update-3/config/application.properties) file found inside this project.
+Edit the [8.6.8-update-3/config/application.properties](camunda/8.6.8-update-3/config/application.properties) file found inside this project.
 Update the Elasticearch related connection and credential details to match appropriately for your environment.

 ## Run schema migration tool

-Change directory into [camunda/8.6.8-update-3](camunda/8.6.8-update-3).
+Change directory into [8.6.8-update-3](camunda/8.6.8-update-3).
 Execute `./bin/schema.bat` script for Windows, or the `./bin/schema` script for Linux or MacOS.

 This will produce a `./logs` directory.
 Check the logs to make sure there are no `ERROR`.